Why am I being charged non-resident tuition?

 acceptable.
 Proof must be legible.
 All documentation is subject to review and can

-be submitted to our office, Student Financial Services, via the appropriate links
+be submitted to our office, Student Financial Services, via the above missing documentation

 Undocumented Students and Other Non-Residents: Please see the section below titled “Undocumented Students and Other Non-Residents.”